jyellick/fabric-wiki/Quorum-Change.md

     and other relevant parameters in the state

-  * PBFT itself has a few parameters (quorum whitelist, "f" parameter, etc) that are not persisted in the state
+  * PBFT itself has a few parameters (quorum whitelist, "f" parameter, etc) that are not persisted in the state.
+Call this the "_durable configuration_".

-  * All PBFT state should be stored in a single 'system' chaincode k/v store, and preferably as a single protobuf -- we need a design for this DB.
+  * The PBFT durable configuration should be stored in a single 'system' chaincode k/v store, and preferably as a single protobuf -- we need a design for this DB.

+    * this PBFT durable configuration needs to be versioned (to be described below)

+2. Build a mechanism (chaincode) to update that PBFT durable configuration, such that a new configuration will take effect as of a commit number (blockchain height) in the future, and when that update is installed, PBFT is informed of this commit-number.

+  * during PBFT startup, PBFT will consult the state to determine its durable configuration, and will fetch the configuration based on the current commit-number.

+  * of course (during startup) PBFT might also find a new configuration to take effect in the future, and should act accordingly

+3. At the prescribed commit-number from (3) above, PBFT will "crash and force a view-change" to cause the new configuration to go into effect.

+  * hence, a view-change must read all durable configuration from the state.

-2. Build a mechanism to allow a new peer to act as a client, connect to the current quorum, transfer the current blockchain and state-snapshot.
+4. Build a mechanism to allow a new peer to act as a client, connect to the current quorum, transfer the current blockchain and state-snapshot.